open-quantum-safe/www/liboqs/security.md

 # Security policy

+The [liboqs security policy document](https://github.com/open-quantum-safe/liboqs/blob/main/SECURITY.md) lists the supported versions of liboqs and describes the threat model that liboqs aims to protect against.

+Security reports for liboqs will be handled in accordance with the [OQS security response process](https://github.com/open-quantum-safe/tsc/blob/main/security/response-process.md).

 ## Reporting security bugs

 If you think you have found a security bug in OQS software, please send email to security@openquantumsafe.org or submit a security disclosure on Github for [liboqs](https://github.com/open-quantum-safe/liboqs/security) or [oqs-provider](https://github.com/open-quantum-safe/oqs-provider/security).
-If you want to send an encrypted message, you can use [this PGP key](https://www.douglas.stebila.ca/about/contact/) to email dstebila@uwaterloo.ca.

 We do not run a bug bounty program.

 ## General principles